algolia/discourse-webhook-collector/README.md

 # discourse-webhook-collector

-[Discourse](https://discourse.org) has [webhooks](https://meta.discourse.org/t/setting-up-webhooks/49045), which are very helpful for connecting it to other things so you can [scale your community](https://speakerdeck.com/dzello/scaling-community-by-webhooking-the-things).
+[Discourse](https://discourse.org) has [webhooks](https://meta.discourse.org/t/setting-up-webhooks/49045).
+These are very helpful for connecting Discourse to other things so you can [scale your community](https://speakerdeck.com/dzello/scaling-community-by-webhooking-the-things).

 This repository contains a set of functions that catch Discourse webhooks, transform or enrich the JSON payload, and then call other downstream APIs and SaaS services.
 Currently included are [Slack](https://api.slack.com/), [Keen IO](https://keen.io/docs) and [HelpScout](http://developer.helpscout.net/help-desk-api/).
 Connecting more services would not be hard - PR's are welcome!